WanBi Tuấn Anh: Evaluation

 According to many reporters and artists, WanBi Tuấn Anh was a responsible, good-natured and polite singer.
 In any job, WanBi is also very responsible.
 With many people, WanBi is "the guy does not frown".
-After his father's death, Tuấn Anh became the breadwinner and worked tirelessly to support his mother and raise his younger sister.
+After his father's death, Tuấn Anh became the breadwinner and he worked tirelessly to support his mother and raise his younger sister.

-According to WanBi's mother, he was very calm and didn't complain anything when he heard the doctor said that his tumor was a rare disease, difficult to cure, and he only had 5 years more to live while everyone in the family is extremely confused.
-WanBi always simplified his illness situation.
-He didn't tell any of his friends about the severity of his disease.
-At the end of 2011, when the illness got worse, WanBi's right eye was blurred, he had his hair covered his right eye, many impresarios or fans asked him what happened to his eye, WanBi still decided to hide and answered that he only had eye pain so he covered the eye with his hair.
+According to WanBi's mother, he was really calm and didn't complain anything even if the doctor said that his tumor was a rare disease, and he only had 5 years more to live while everyone else was extremely confused and shocked.
+WanBi always simplified his illness and he didn't tell any of his friends about the severity of his disease.
+At the end of 2011, when the illness got worse, WanBi's right eye was damaged, he had his hair covered his right eye.
+Many people, including his fans, asked him about his right eye, WanBi still decided to hide the truth and simply answered that he had an eye pain so he had to cover the eye with his hair.
 WanBi didn't want his fans to be pitied or worried about him.